-AHEC Scholars is a two-year program for health professions students interested in getting hands-on experience and learning about topics that affect communities.
-The program focuses on developing a deeper understanding social determinants of health that affect vulnerable populations and underserved communities.
+AHEC Scholars is a two-year program for health professions students interested in receiving hands-on experience and learning about topics that affect communities.
+The program focuses on developing a deeper understanding of social determinants of health that affect vulnerable populations and underserved communities.

 Individuals interested in participating in the AHEC Scholars Program must:

-- Be currently matriculated into an accredited allied health or health professional degree/certificate program; and
+- Be currently enrolled in an accredited allied health or health professional degree/certificate program; and

 - Be interested in improving the health quality of individuals in underserved healthcare communities.